cubicblazar/dnd-statroller-web/README.md

 # dnd-statroller-web
-DND stat roller with a barebones HTML ui
+DND stat roller with a barebones HTML UI